 Shared Lives is a nationally recognised and successful care and support option.
-Walsall have their own in house Shared lives scheme.
-It offers people with social care needs the opportunity to be supported in a host carers home as part of a funded care and support package.
-Shared lives promotes ordinary life for people who have assessed levels of need as part of the Care Act, 2015.
+Walsall Council has their own in-house Shared Lives scheme.
+We offer people with social care needs the opportunity to be supported in a host carer's home as part of a funded care and support package.
+Shared Lives promotes ordinary life for people who have assessed levels of need as part of the Care Act, 2015.

-Walsall Shared Lives is registered with CQC, the current rating is Good.
+Walsall Shared Lives is registered with the Care Quality Commission (CQC), the current rating is Good.

 - Long term, where someone lives with a carer for an agreed length of time, for support and preparation for supported or independent living.